HanJuK/database-odbc-gui-project/README.md

 # Database ODBC GUI Project
 A repository for school's Database course.
-(Spring 2022)
+(Spring 2022)</br>
+This project is a "Custom PC Vendor" database design project.

 This project consists of:
 - Database requirement & analysis